finehq/fine/tiptap-extension-expert/README.md

 The Tiptap Extension Expert will go through the following steps while running:

-1. **Create update plan:** This step will will generate a plan for updating files in your project, based on the provided specification.
+1. **Create update plan:** This step will generate a plan for updating files in your project, based on the provided specification.
 2. **Write code:** This step will generate code based on the plan created in the previous step, modifiying files on your machine accordingly.